 A day after Federal Reserve Board Chairman Ben Bernanke indicated the Fed was standing pat on its economic recovery strategy, President Obama offered no new proposals for bolstering the economy and bringing down the 8.2 percent unemployment rate.
-Instead, in a nationally televised press conference, the president criticized congressional Republicans for refusing to pass the bulk of his jobs and economic recovery proposals – including tax breaks for small businesses and mortgage refinancing incentives for homeowners – and to lecture the Europeans on their financial and debt crisis.
+Instead, in a nationally televised press conference, the president criticize congressional Republicans for refusing to pass the bulk of his jobs and economic recovery proposals – including tax breaks for small businesses and mortgage refinancing incentives for homeowners – and to lecture the Europeans on their financial and debt crisis.

 On the heels of steadily worsening economic news, including last week’s dismal Labor Department report on the May unemployment rate, Obama insisted that if Congress had promptly approved the jobs proposals he unveiled last September, “The unemployment rate would be lower, our economy would be stronger.”